 At first glance The Breathing Room appears to be an ordinary white room.
 As you enter the space – your expectations about the familiar white cube exhibition space is challenged.
-The walls are made from soft pvc canvas.
+The walls are made from soft PVC canvas.
 Assisted by air, which continuously is pushed and sucked into the space behind each wall – the canvas slowly curves into a concave shape and after that a convex shape.
 This repeating movement mimics the human breathing.
 The modernistic white cube ideal is challenged and in the broader perspective – the way of things.
-The art historic reference is the famous text – Inside the white cube – first published in 1976 by artist and writer Brian O’Doherty.
+The art historical reference is the famous text – Inside the white cube – first published in 1976 by artist and writer Brian O’Doherty.

 Inside measurements: 250x250x250cm.

 Materials: Wood, aluminum, PVC, ventilator fan, electronic control system, industrial flex hoses.